If you have SIJ dysfunction, this is a really important concept for you to understand.

 For the first few years, I was totally dependent on chiropractic adjustments, and found myself having to go two to times a week.
-It was honestly a very miserable and dark time, and that’s why I’m so dedicated to educating people on the problem now.
+It was honestly a very miserable and dark time.

 Ultimately I found that the chiropractic adjustments were causing too many side effects and actually perpetuating the problem, even though they helped in the short term.

 What really became the cure for me was learning how to adjust my SI joints myself, using something called the Muscle Energy Technique.

 I had to have a physical therapist teach me, but once I had learned, I was able to use very precise, gentle muscle contractions to re-align my own SI joints.
 These self-adjustments were much more gentle than the chiropractic ones, and that’s the point at which I really started to get better.

 I’m probably going to jinx myself as I write this, but as of right now, it has been eight months since the last time my SI joints rotated out of place and I needed to adjust them.

 Because of what I’ve been through, I feel very passionately about educating others with this condition, so they don’t waste years dealing with something that does have answers, like I did.